wave0915/-stock-analysis-/README.md

 ## Results

 ### -2017 vs. 2018 in stock performance
-To compare the performance of 2017 and 2018, first use conditional statement in for loop to filter the starting and ending prices of current ticker(DQ) by using the code below in excel macro.
+To analyze the performance of 2017 and 2018, first use conditional statement in for loop to filter the starting and ending prices of current ticker(DQ) by using the code below in excel macro.

     For i = 2 To RowCount